-If you found this blog post, it means that you may be looking for an answer for that same question.
-You?re not alone.
+If you found this blog post, it means that you may be looking for an answer to that same question.
+You’re not alone.
 While a definite answer hardly applies to everyone, knowing as much about the factors that lead to a sound decision is your best route.
-We?ll help you do that through this post.
+We’ll help you do that through this post.

 Uncover and understand your risk tolerance

-The uncertainty hovering over the property market sheds light to the main element in your decision: money.
-It is true; most people will use the proceeds of their property?s sale to buy a new home.
-If you?re rightsizing, you probably are looking forward to setting some of that amount aside for your other needs, too.
+The uncertainty usually centres around money.
+It is true; most people will use the proceeds of their property’s sale to buy a new home.
+Rightsizers or downsizers, you will also want to cash in and give yourself some spare cash to enjoy retirement with.
 What if you bought too early?
 What if you sold too late?
-A foresight into these questions reveal your tolerance for risk.
+A foresight into these questions will help you understand what you’re comfortable doing.

 Think about supply and demand

-Second, what do you know about the current housing supply in your target location?
-If you?re rightsizing to a retirement village, you may not need to worry about space.
-But if you?re moving to live closer to your family or to your dream home and/or dream location, knowledge of the supply market will help you decide.
+What do you know about the current housing supply in your target location?
+If you’re rightsizing to a retirement village, you may not need to worry about space.
+But if you’re moving to live closer to your family or your new home and/or new location, knowledge of the supply market will help you decide.
 If supply is abundant, you can sell your home first.
 If the supply is short in your target location, you should buy first.